oludoachieng/phone-category/README.md

 SQLite 3.0+ needs to be installed

-run the following commands
+run the following 1 command

-mvn spring-boot:run
+1. mvn spring-boot:run

 Nagivate to http://localhost:8080/customer on your browser.